MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 2. Under **File and folder links**, select the default sharing link that you want to use.
 3. If you made changes, click **Save**.

 ## Create a team

+The next step is to create the team that you plan to use for collaborating with guests.

 To create a team
 1. In Teams, on the **Teams** tab, click **Join or create a team** at the bottom of the left pane.